 In appreciation for the excellent education which they and their children received at Wittenberg this endowment was established by the Rev. Dr. Edwin L. Ehlers, '51, former president of the New Jersey Synod, Lutheran Church in America, and his wife, Jane Bills Ehlers, '52.
-The award is for an entering freshman who is a child of an ordained Lutheran pastor.
+The award is for entering students who are members of a Lutheran congregation in New Jersey or are children of ordained Lutheran pastors.
 The scholarship may be renewed for an additional three years while the student remains in good standing at Wittenberg.

 This fund was established in 1984 in memory of Alice Ephraimson-Abt, a 1983 East Asian Studies graduate killed in the crash of Korean Airlines Flight 007.
 Ms. Ephraimson-Abt's family has designated that income from the memorial fund be used for scholarships for students majoring in East Asian Studies.

 These scholarships were established to provide tuition assistance for students in the fields of insurance, mathematics, business administration, personnel, and other areas related to the insurance industry.